joshmcfayden/FASER2_GenSim/README.md

 Setup the correct paths for your installations in `run.py`, in particular the path to FORESEE, `path` and the path to the G4 setups, `G4path`.

 Then set the mode you want:
-- "run": Run FORESEE event generation, outputs `.npy` files.
+- `"run"`: Run FORESEE event generation, outputs `.npy` files.
 If `do_hepmc=True` this will also output `.hepmc` files to pass to G4.
-- "G4": Run Geant4 simulation based on `"G4"` entries in `setup_dict`
+- `"G4"`: Run Geant4 simulation based on `"G4"` entries in `setup_dict`
-- "combine": Combines together the signal yields for e.g. different decay modes and puts into new `.npy` in the format expected by FORESEE's `plot_reach` function.
+- `"combine"`: Combines together the signal yields for e.g. different decay modes and puts into new `.npy` in the format expected by FORESEE's `plot_reach` function.
-- "eff": Calculate efficiencies based on criterial in `"effs"` entries in `setup_dict` using ROOT file output from running G4 step.
+- `"eff"`: Calculate efficiencies based on criterial in `"effs"` entries in `setup_dict` using ROOT file output from running G4 step.
-- plotsep": Plot the particle separations using ROOT file output from running G4 step.
+- `"plotsep"`: Plot the particle separations using ROOT file output from running G4 step.

 This will then loop over all the `masses` and `couplings` values and execute other plots/calculations as indicated from the `mode` and `setup_dict` entries.